Effectiveness of Escitalopram in the Treatment of Body Dysmorphic Disorder

 Inclusion Criteria:

-- DSM-IV diagnosis of BDD within 6 months of study start date
+- Diagnosis of BDD within 6 months of study start date based on the Diagnostic and

 - Score of 24 or higher on the BDD-Yale-Brown Obsessive Compulsive Scale